paul-ri/behave-django/docs/configuration.rst

 .. note::

-    Not to be confused with ``--behave-runner-class`` that handles the internal `test runner inside behave`_.
+    Not to be confused with ``--behave-runner`` that handles the internal `test runner inside behave`_.
 You would use that to override *behave*'s feature/step file discovery and similar behavior.
-Read more about it in the |behave docs (runner class)|_.
+Read more about it in the |behave docs (runner opt)|_.

 ``--simple``
 ************